Music Festivals & Potential Business Opportunities

 Festival season is coming up and there are many opportunities involved with this massive industry that businesses can tap into.
 But what are the business opportunities?
 And how vast are they?
 A change in culture occurred in the 1990s regarding music festivals and has continued to grow at an ever-increasing rate.
-A huge amount have now worked their way into the calendar year.
+A huge amount has now worked their way into the calendar year.
 Modern music festivals have been part of the calendar year for decades, starting roughly in the 1960s.
 We look at the benefit of short term rental and how it can assist your business at events.

 Nowadays the sheer number of people who attend these events is staggering – in 2017 Latitude Festival wanted to have their capacity at nearly 40,000, this was described as “about half that of the promoter’s Reading and Leeds festivals, and still only a fraction of the 177,000 capacity of Glastonbury” (East Anglia Daily Times).
 This shows what a massively growing market music festivals are, and they seem to continue their growth consistently year on year.
 If they are increasing their growth year on year then fundamentally, they must be incurring huge revenue from these events.